dogvacay/text-processing-problems/README.md

 Use this README as your input text.
 We have provided a Text version in this repo (TextProcessing.txt)

 Use this list as your keywords: java, snippet, solution

+Please ZIP up your solutions and email back.
+Or use your own github account.
+Please: Do not commit them here.